eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/CI_AND_RELEASE_WORKFLOW.md

 Builds the PDFs with the same pinned Pandoc/LaTeX image used by the release deploy, so a change that breaks the PDF fails here instead of at release time.
-(PRs opened from forks cannot pull the private build image, so this job only validates branches within this repository.)
+(PRs opened from forks cannot pull the org's GHCR build image, so this job only validates branches within this repository.)

 ### 2.3 `docs-quality` — link / reference / typo / lint gate